Jaffer-sadiq/GitHub-Actions/Labfiles/Integrating-with-Azure-DevOps.md

 1. You've successfully linked the GitHub account.

-### Task 2: Link GitHub Pull requests to Boards items
+### Task 2: Link GitHub Pull Requests to Boards Items

 In this task, you'll make changes to the GitHub link, send a PR to Azure boards using syntax, and monitor the work item.